6 min Read

 The condition affects three to seven percent of non-Aboriginal pregnant women and up to eight to 18 percent of Aboriginal women in Canada.
 Many factors affect the risk of developing gestational diabetes, including:

-We spoke to Lauren Davidson, a clinical dietitian and diabetes educator, for up-to-the-minute information including how to know if you’re at risk, how to manage the condition, and how it could affect your baby.
+We spoke to Lauren Davidson, a clinical dietitian and diabetes educator, for information including how to know if you’re at risk, how to manage the condition, and how it could affect your baby.

 Q: How do you know if you have gestational diabetes?